asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ## Transparency

 I've seen many well-intentioned organizations collect these metrics believing that by doing so they are gaining visibility and transparency into the cross-functional development teams.
 Transparency, as we know, is one of the core values of agile software development.
-I would argue, however, that there are other ways to get that kind of transparency.
+I would argue, however, that there are other ways to get that kind of transparency without falling victim to optimizing teams via metrics.

 ### Information Radiators

 One way to provide transparency is to use information radiators in the common areas where the team works.
-These could be the story card wall, a card wall tracking team blockers, etc.
+These could be the story card wall or a card wall tracking team blockers, just to name a few.
+There's a lot of information available about the various types of information radiators teams use.

 ### Burn Downs

 Release and iteration burn downs are very important in providing visibility outside of the cross-functional team.
 These burn downs can help illuminate issues that teams are having.
 But for organizations still clinging to a command and control structure, they will commonly use burn downs to pressure teams to just go faster, resulting in lower quality work and taking ownership away from the team.

 > When you see a turn coming up, you don’t speed up, you adjust your steering.
 Same thing with burn down: use it to decide what to do, not to drive your speed up.
 > &mdash; _Ron Jeffries, Do You Want Crappy Agile?_

 Some metrics are useful but the ones that are most commonly tracked encourage organizations to focus on the wrong things (e.g., velocity, planned vs. actual release dates, number of stories completed in an iteration).
 Teams who have a deep understanding of agile practices recognize these metrics as nonsense.
 This will foster distrust in your best teams if they are being measured and managed by their velocity, for example.
 Velocity is a metric to assist planning not a productivity or efficiency measure.

 ## Metrics to Support Retrospective Goals

 While I do believe people should be generally skeptical of metrics there is one type I see a lot of value in, metrics to support problems that come out of team retrospectives.
 Teams should use metrics to measure these problems if possible.
-Also metrics can be used to see if any proposed retrospective goals are improving the problem.
+Also metrics can be used to see if any proposed retrospective goals are improving the problem or removing it altogether.
 What makes these metrics different are two very important characteristics.

 * They are created by the cross-functional team
 * They are temporary